A Comprehensive Survey on Underwater Image Enhancement Based on Deep Learning: Introduction

 \subsection{The difference between this survey and others}

-The \cite{zhang2019survey,yang2019depth,raveendran2021underwater,jian2021underwater,wang2019experimental} mainly introduce the traditional UIE algorithms, while the latest DL-UIE algorithms are rarely mentioned. \cite{anwar2020diving} classifies DL methods from the perspective of network architecture.
-But the latest progress in the research of the UIE task such as Fourier operation \cite{wei2022uhd}, contrastive learning \cite{liu2022twin}, and rank learning \cite{guo2023underwater} are not mentioned.
-The perspective of \cite{zhou2023underwater}'s research is the difference between hardware-based and software-based algorithms, so a comprehensive discussion of DL-based algorithms is not the goal of \cite{zhou2023underwater}.
+The \cite{zhang2019survey,yang2019depth,raveendran2021underwater,jian2021underwater,wang2019experimental} mainly introduce the traditional UIE algorithms, while the latest DL-UIE algorithms are rarely mentioned.
+Anwar et al. \cite{anwar2020diving} classify DL methods from the perspective of network architecture.
+However, the latest progress in the research of the UIE task such as Fourier operation \cite{wei2022uhd}, contrastive learning \cite{liu2022twin}, and rank learning \cite{guo2023underwater} are not mentioned.
+The perspective of \cite{zhou2023underwater} is the difference between hardware-based and software-based algorithms, so a comprehensive discussion of DL-based algorithms is not the goal of \cite{zhou2023underwater}.
 In this survey, we provide a comprehensive discussion of recent DL-based advancements.